jonathanhestroffer/XtalMesh/README.md

 docker run --rm -it -v F:/SyntheticTest/:/work jonathanhestroffer/xtalmesh
 ```

-The above deploys a container with directory ```/work``` synced to the ```/SyntheticTest``` directory on the host machine.
+The above deploys a container with directory ```/work``` synced to the ```/SyntheticTest``` directory on the host machine, your work directory in this example.
 During execution of XtalMesh, all output files will be generated inside the host directory.

 #### Smoothing

-XtalMesh requires the execution of just two python scripts; the first performs Laplacian smoothing of the voxelated microstructure, and can be run from the host directory, where input files are stored, as ```python3 /XtalMesh/xtal_smoother.py <num-iters> <lambda>```
+XtalMesh requires the execution of just two python scripts; the first performs Laplacian smoothing of the voxelated microstructure, and can be run from the host directory, where input files are stored, as ```python3 xtal_smoother.py <num-iters> <lambda>```

 Example:
 ```
-python3 /XtalMesh/xtal_smoother.py 20 1.0
+python3 xtal_smoother.py 20 1.0
 ```

 Command Line Arguments: